rundeck/docs/docs/manual/execution-lifecycle/job-data.md

 The Execution Context is used to store data values as the Execution proceeds, and allows passing Captured data values from one step in a workflow to later steps in the workflow.

-You can export the captured data into a JSON file using the **Export Data** Execution Lifecycle Plugin.
+The captured data can be exported into a JSON file using the **Export Data** Execution Lifecycle Plugin.

 Enable it in the Execution Lifecycle tab when editing the Job.